 Half Moon Bay home prices are not only among the most expensive in California, but Half Moon Bay real estate also consistently ranks among the most expensive in America.

 Of important note, Half Moon Bay is also a city of artists.
 Half Moon Bay has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Half Moon Bay’s character.

-A relatively large number of people in Half Moon Bay telecommute to their jobs.
-Overall, about 13.24% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.26% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Half Moon Bay is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 One downside of living in Half Moon Bay, however, is that residents on average have to contend with a long commute, spending on average 31.05 minutes every day commuting to work.